dotdot

 We are pleased to announce the publication in eLife of a study that describes and deciphers how Drosophila larvae discriminate bacteria in the gut, trapping and killing pathogenic ones while allowing others to reach the posterior part of the gut, where they may possibly reside.

-This study builds on a pioneering observation made 10 years ago by Bernard Charroux.
-It is the result of a collaboration with the INRAE team led by Armel Gallet at Nice, Sophia Antipolis, and the shared work of three PhD students, including Martina Montanari and Romane Milleville.
+This study builds on a pioneering observation made 10 years ago by Bernard CHARROUX.
+It is the result of a collaboration with the INRAE team led by Armel GALLET at Nice, Sophia Antipolis, and the shared work of three PhD students, including Martina MONTANARI and Romane MILLEVILLE.

 Feel free to visualize: